HSchmale16/Holiday-Lights-Display-System/README.md

 and MAC_ADDRESS vars for you LAN.
 As well as how many channels are being ran on that controller.
 * Note flags to glog have to be set through enviroment variables
+* As this program expects to have clients, weird behavior will occur if there are no clients connected.

 ## Limitations ##
 This program has some odd limitations.